The ultimate guide to beach driving

 If you do a lot of beach driving, then fitting an aftermarket temperature gauge is well worth it.

-Where do I drive on the beach?
+Where can you drive on the beach?

 On beaches that get driven on regularly, there will be a few prominent tracks.
 Usually there is one furthest away from the water line, and one closer to the water.
 Driving in the middle of the two can be soft, and hard work for your car.